SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 How can I volunteer for LEAP?

-Right now, our greatest needs for volunteers are in the LEAP Kitchen and in our community gardens.
-In the kitchen, volunteers work with LEAP's kitchen manager to lightly process local food, giving it a longer shelf life and making it more accessible for market customers.
-In the gardens, volunteers will be put to work improving garden infrastructure (think building fences and removing weeds).
+Right now, our greatest needs for volunteers are in the LEAP Processing Kitchen and in our community gardens.
+In the kitchen, volunteers work with LEAP's kitchen manager to process local food, giving it a longer shelf life and making it more accessible for market customers.
+In the gardens, volunteers will be put to work improving garden infrastructure (think building raised beds and removing weeds).
 When you're ready to volunteer, fill out this form.
-LEAP's volunteer contact will reach out with more information.
+A LEAP staff member will reach out with more information.

 Can I eat local food even in winter?